 Benefits for carers

-On this page we explain the two key benefits - Carer's Allowance and Carer's Credit - that you may be entitled to claim if you are caring for someone who is blind or partially sighted
+There are two key benefits: Carer's Allowance and Carer's Credit, that you may be entitled to claim if you are caring for someone who is blind or partially sighted.
+In addition to this, there is a “Carer Element” which can be added to a Universal Credit claim.

 Carer's Allowance is the main benefit to claim if you are looking after another person.
 It is not means-tested and does not depend on National Insurance contributions.